-We are proud to say that we have a fantastic history of over 40 years of great Drama at Hayfield.
-Many of our past students work in radio, television and theatre and a number of those who have recently left our A-Level courses are currently at Drama schools in London.
+We are proud to say that we have an outstanding history of Performing Arts here at The Hayfield School.
+Many of our past students work in radio, television and theatre and a number have attended Drama schools in London.

-During your Drama lessons we aim to inspire your imagination, to encourage you to work well and communicate with others and to provide opportunities for you to explore the world through a range of fun, active lessons.
+During your Performing Arts lessons we aim to inspire your imagination, to encourage you to work well and communicate with others and to provide opportunities for you to explore the world through a range of fun, active lessons.

-For all students we aim to use Drama as a tool to help develop confident, creative individuals.
-For some students Drama and acting will become a life-long passion fuelled by the exciting formative experiences we offer.
+For all students we aim to use the Performing Arts as a tool to help develop confident, creative individuals.
+The skills that they develop will help them to achieve elsewhere in their school life and beyond.
+For some students the Performing Arts - whether as a musician, actor or dancer - will become a life-long passion fuelled by the exciting formative experiences we offer.

-Drama is taught as a discreet subject, by specialist staff for one full hour per week.
-Pupils start with an introduction to the core skills of drama including;
+Performing Arts is taught as a discreet subject, by specialist staff for one full hour per week.
+Pupils start with an introduction to the core skills of Music, Dance and Drama including;

 - Working with script